Bixal/uswds-screener-prototyping-tool/README.md

 This creates the link between the two pieces of content and will result in the resources showing up on that page.

-> Tip: To sort the resources in the particular order, prepend numbers to the resources filename.
+> *Tip*: To sort the resources in the particular order, prepend numbers to the resources filename.
 This only affects resources that appear on the same page, so you don't have to worry about numbering everything.

 ## Team